MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-390-Federal-Motor-Carrier-Safety-Regulations-General/subpart-A-General-Applicability-Definitions/section-390.5.md

 *Exempt motor carrier* means a person engaged in transportation exempt from economic regulation by the Federal Motor Carrier Safety Administration (FMCSA) under 49 U.S.C. chapter 135 but subject to the safety regulations set forth in this subchapter.

-*Farm vehicle driver* means a person who drives only a commercial motor vehicle that is -
+*Farm vehicle driver* means a person who drives only a commercial motor vehicle that is—

 (1) Controlled and operated by a farmer as a private motor carrier of property;

-(2) Being used to transport either -
+(2) Being used to transport either—

 (i) Agricultural products, or